Intelligent-Instruments-Lab/iil.is/src/routes/outputs.md

 - Intelligent Instruments’ Birthday Party at Mengi.
 Marco Donnarumma, Jonathan Chaim Reus, Hekla, Bob & Vic.

 <br/>

+## Consultancies ##

+Thor Magnusson was a consultant on the [Turn it Up](https://www.scienceandindustrymuseum.org.uk/whats-on/turn-it-up) exhibition in the Science and Industry Museum in Manchester.

 ## Open source ##